 - Can people with different learning styles connect well in your community?

 A look at YouTube shows many music related videos that carry a religious outlook.
-Music can also be therapeutic and with so much talk about brain health, it can be interesting to think about the impact of music and singing as part of a faith tradition on the brains of community members.
+Music can also be therapeutic and with so much talk about brain health,

 In a 2015 article in “Progress in Brain Research,” G. Schlaug said, “Research has shown that repeatedly practicing the association of motor actions with specific sound and visual patterns (musical notation), while receiving continuous multi-sensory feedback will strengthen connections between auditory and motor regions as well as multi-modal integration regions.
 Furthermore, the plasticity of this system as a result of long term and intense interventions suggest the potential for music making activities (e.g., forms of singing) as an intervention for neurological and developmental disorders to learn and relearn associations between auditory and motor functions such as vocal motor functions.”